-Buildup of fluid in the abdomen due to liver failure (ascites)
+- Buildup of fluid in the abdomen due to liver failure, called ascites.

-Fatty deposits (xanthomas) on the skin around the eyes, eyelids or in the creases of the palms, soles, elbows or knees
+- Fatty deposits, called xanthomas, on the skin around the eyes, eyelids or in the creases of the palms, soles, elbows or knees.

-Darkening of the skin that's not related to sun exposure (hyperpigmentation)
+- Darkening of the skin that's not related to sun exposure, called hyperpigmentation.

-Weak and brittle bones (osteoporosis), which can lead to fractures
+- Weak and brittle bones, called osteoporosis, which can lead to fractures.

-The liver inflammation seen in primary biliary cholangitis starts when certain types of white blood cells called T cells (T lymphocytes) start to collect in the liver.
-Normally, these immune cells detect and help defend against germs, such as bacteria.
-But in primary biliary cholangitis, they mistakenly destroy the healthy cells lining the small bile ducts in the liver.
+The liver inflammation seen in primary biliary cholangitis starts when certain types of white blood cells called T cells, also known as T lymphocytes, start to collect in the liver.
+Usually, these immune cells detect and help defend against germs, such as bacteria and viruses.
+But in primary biliary cholangitis, they mistakenly destroy the healthy cells that line the small bile ducts in the liver.

 Inflammation in the smallest ducts spreads and eventually damages other cells in the liver.
-As the cells die, they're replaced by scar tissue (fibrosis) that can lead to cirrhosis.
+As the cells die, they're replaced by scar tissue, also known as fibrosis, that can lead to cirrhosis.
 Cirrhosis is scarring of liver tissue that makes it difficult for your liver to work properly.

 The following factors may increase your risk of primary biliary cholangitis: